mohamedelawakey/mohamedelawakey/README.md

 <h3>🚀 About Me</h3>
 <h4>
 	I'm Mohammed Mostafa from Egypt.
 I'm a student.
-I'm learnning <br> computer science at the university, and software testing as my <br> career
+I'm learning<br> computer science at the university, and software testing as my <br>
+ 	career
 </h4>